-Soon after arriving in Spain I realized my Spanish degree hadn’t exactly prepared me for the rampant street slang and ridiculous expressions used by Spaniards…and especially the ones used in Andalucía!
-Once I became accustomed to the thick accent of Sanlúcar de Barrameda, it was a matter of remembering all of the hilarious/offensive/weird idioms I would hear daily in my little Spanish pueblo.
-I’ve collected some of my favorite expressions as well as some of the weirdest ones I’ve heard…a few of these are very specific to Sanlúcar and others are used regularly throughout Andalucía and other parts of Spain.
-If you’ve got a good one to add to my list, or another interpretation of the expression please add a comment below! 🙂 This post contains several curse words, you’ve been warned!
+No Spanish degree can truly prepare you for the rampant street slang and ridiculous expressions used in Spain…and especially the ones used here in Sanlúcar de Barrameda!
+Once I became accustomed to the strong Sanluqueñan accent I began to pick up on the hilarious/offensive/weird idioms said by locals.
+I’ve collected some of my favorite expressions as well as some of the weirdest ones I’ve heard…a few of these are very specific to Sanlúcar and others are used throughout Andalucía and other parts of Spain.
+If you’ve got a good one to add to my list, or another interpretation of the expression please share in the comments below.
+This post contains several curse words—you’ve been warned!

 Me cago en tu puta madre – This translates to “I shit on your whore of a mother”.
-Don’t use this unless you’re really, really mad and you seriously want to insult someone…people don’t take your mama jokes very well here.
+Don’t say this unless you seriously want to insult someone…people don’t take your mama jokes very well.

 Teskipui – This is the shortened version of the phrase “te quieres ir por ahí?” which is a nice way of saying leave me the hell alone.

 Vete hacer puñetas – This is a “softer” way of telling someone to go to hell.
 Puñetas (from what I understand) are lace sleeves, like in the image below.
 The literal translation would be “go make/sew sleeves” or something to that effect.
 People (mostly older ladies) will also say “puñe” instead of saying “oh shit!” when they’re mad or surprised by something.